End of year review of accounts

 If you're not registered as a charity

-If your unit or level is not registered as a charity:
+If your unit or level isn’t registered as a charity:

-- You will need an independent review of your unit or level’s accounts carried out.
+- You’ll need an independent review of your unit or level’s accounts carried out.

-- You must give your commissioner a copy of your annual accounts statement and statement of assets and liabilities, along with the signed and dated independent reviewer checklist and confirmation form, or the independent examination certificate included in the Scottish unit accounts pack, no more than 3 months after the end of the financial year.
+- You must give your commissioner a copy of your annual accounts statement and statement of assets and liabilities.
+Also, the signed and dated independent reviewer checklist and confirmation form, or the independent examination certificate included in the Scottish unit accounts pack.
+Provide all documents no more than 3 months after the end of the financial year.

 You can use the Girlguiding accounts pack, or the Scotland-specific accounts pack to help with this.